 RSC Deputy Artistic Director Erica Whyman returns to the Barbican following her acclaimed production of A Midsummer Night’s Dream: A Play for the Nation (2016) with Bally Gill and Karen Fishwick as the star crossed lovers in this violent and devastating tragedy.

 Romeo and Juliet: 2 NOVEMBER 2018 - 19 JANUARY 2019

 Photos by Topher McGrillis.

-Romeo and Juliet is not available for booking yet, please sign up to our newsletter to be the first to know when tickets become available.
+Romeo and Juliet is not available to book, please sign up to our newsletter for updates and offers on forthcoming and available shows.